CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * As a table, split up the activities between yourselves.
 Try and make sure that you cover all the activities.
 * Do a 5 minute review with your table at the end.
 What was the most important thing you learned?

-## Make a checklist (30m)
+## Make a checklist (20m)

 * Justin and Steve talk through the wall posters: Universal Design Principles, WCAG POUR framework, and Accessible User Experience Framework.
 * Grab two different colour pens: one for FED and one for UX.
 * Go through A Web For Everyone's [APPENDIX A: Accessible UX Principles and Guidelines](handout/AWFE-AppendixA1.pdf).
 Mark with a tick items that are FED and items that are UX-related.

+## Pick the most important (5m)
-* Pick the four most important items and write them down on sticky notes.
+* Pick the three most important items and write them down on sticky notes.
 Make sure you pick a mix of FED and UX things.

+## Write down ideas to make them happen (10m)
 * As a table, write down some ideas for how to make these things happen.
 It could be a tool, a process change, a bit of code, a design pattern.

 ## Find things to improve in your stuff (60m)